chrispo-git/Extended-SIMP-Language-Interpreter/README.md

 ### How to Use
 1. Download the repository
 2. Run `sbt compile` within the root of the repository
-3. To run a file, use `sbt "run examples/greatcomdiv.simp"`
+3. To run a file, use `sbt "run examples/factorial5.simp"`
 4. To just start the REPL, use `sbt run`

 ## Features
+### Core Language
 - Integer arithmetic
 - Boolean expressions
-- Comparison operators
 - Variable assignment and dereferencing
+- while loops
 - if / else conditionals
-- while loops
 - Sequencing
+- Comparison operators
+### Extensions
+- if / elif / else conditionals
 - Compound assignment operators
 - Single-line comments
 - Negative integer literals
 - Curly brace syntax for blocks
+- String Literals
+- Printing String Literals & Integer Expressions

+### Functions & Procedures
 - First-class functions with explicit `return`
 - Void procedures with `call` syntax
 - Recursive functions